binchenX/understand_container/docs/ch6.md

 # Root and User namespaces

-`User` and `permission` are the oldest and most basic security mechanism in Linux.
-Briefly here is how it works: 1) System has a number of users and groups 2) Every file belongs to an owner and a group, 3) Every process belong to a user and one or more groups, 4) lastly, to link 1,2,3 together, every file has a `mode` setting that defines the permissions for three type of processes: owner, group and other.
-Note that the kernel knows and cares only about UID and GUID, not user name and group name.
+`User` and `permission` are the oldest and most basic security mechanisms in Linux.
+Briefly, here's how it works:

+1) The system has a number of users and groups
+2) Every file belongs to an owner and a group
+3) Every process belongs to a user and one or more groups
+4) Lastly, to link 1, 2, and 3 together, every file has a `mode` setting that defines the permissions for three types of processes: owner, group, and others

+Note that the kernel knows and cares only about UID and GID, not the user name and group name.

 ## Set uid of container processes